 So, how did we end up here?
 Cheap, flexible and multipurpose plastic has become the ubiquitous material of today’s fast-moving economy.

 Skilled Samaritan was founded in 2012, where we worked closely with local communities in Northern India, to successfully implement solar lighting solutions, creating an impact on almost 10,000 lives.

 Having spent almost decade in these villages, we discovered a major challenge of industrial plastic waste being dumped into these villages, that was being incinerated or thrown in the local water bodies, affecting the health of our people.
-Skilled Samaritan has discovered innovative ways to convert pre-consumer plastic waste and excess fabric waste from the fashion industry, into usable ropes,that can be woven to make beautiful products.
+Skilled Samaritan has discovered traditional yet innovative ways to convert pre-consumer plastic waste from industrial units as well as excess fabric waste from the fashion industry, into usable ropes,that can be woven to make beautiful products.

-Our mission is to combine revival of traditional craft, to hand craft functional yet beautiful pieces and products of every-day use, by reusing waste plastics and fabrics, and recognising skill-sets of artisans from our existing project sites to create a model of holistic community development.
+Our mission is revive of traditional craft of charpai weaving, to hand craft functional yet beautiful pieces and products of every-day use, by reusing waste plastics and fabrics, and recognising skill-sets of artisans from our existing project sites to create a model of holistic community development.

 The start of our journey: Village Sirohi

 Steeped in history and age-old traditions, Sirohi is an arcadian village surrounded by dramatic magnificent scenery and artificial lakes, located amidst the Aravali hills of Haryana.
 With a population of almost 3500 individuals living in 370 homes, Sirohi was a hidden charm that Skilled Samaritan put on the map 2 years ago when it lit the village with solar lights.

 Sirohi's dreamy lakes, the fragrance of its wild herbs, and the slow crash of the Aravalis all combined for a romantic aura in the village that lit in us a unique sense of creativity.